AndrewColinMaher/AndrewColinMaher.github.io/README.md

 #### Frequnet Visitor Goals

-1. As a frequent visitor I want to fint out the latest activity CJBlasts is involved in.
+1. As a frequent visitor I want to find out the latest activity CJBlasts is involved in.
 2. As a frequent visitor I want be able to message Cjblasts with updates proposals or fan works easily.

 ### Creative and Technical requirements for the new site